Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 What is the Spousal Sponsorship Program?

-The Spousal Sponsorship Program in Canada is a component of Canada’s immigration system, enabling Canadian citizens and permanent residents to sponsor their spouses, common-law partners, or conjugal partners for permanent residency in Canada.
+The Spousal Sponsorship Program is a key part of Canada’s immigration system allowing Canadian citizens and permanent residents to sponsor their spouses, common-law partners or conjugal partners for permanent residency.
 The program aims to facilitate family reunification by allowing Canadian citizens or permanent residents to bring their loved ones to live with them in Canada.

-Common-law Partner: The sponsored person and the sponsor have been living together in a conjugal relationship for at least one year continuously.
+• Common-law Partner: The sponsored person and the sponsor have lived together in a conjugal relationship for at least one continuous year.

-Conjugal Partner: The sponsored person and the sponsor have been in a genuine and continuing relationship for at least one year but have been unable to live together or marry due to extenuating circumstances.
+• Conjugal Partner: The sponsored person and the sponsor have been in a genuine and continuing relationship for at least one year but have been unable to live together or marry due to extenuating circumstances (cultural, political, religious barriers)

-Family Class (Outland) Vs. In Canada Sponsorship Class
+Family Class (“Outland”) Vs. In Canada (“Inland”) sponsorship Class

 The Spousal Sponsorship program comprises two main classes:

-You should apply under the Family Class (Outland) sponsorship option if:
+You should apply under the Family Class sponsorship option if:

-• You are currently living in Canada with the sponsor but do not plan to stay in Canada for the duration of the application process
+• The principal applicant is currently in Canada with the sponsor but does not plan to stay in Canada for the entire duration of the application process

-You should apply under the Spouse or Common-Law Partner in Canada Class (Inland) if:
+You should apply under the Spouse or Common-Law Partner in Canada Class if:

-• You live with the sponsor in Canada
+• The principal applicant (the person being sponsored) lives with the sponsor in Canada

-• You hold a valid immigration status in Canada
+• The principal applicant currently holds or previously held a valid immigration status in Canada.

 Spousal Sponsorship Processing Times

-How long does it take to sponsor your spouse or partner to Canada?
+How long does it take to sponsor a spouse or partner to Canada?

-If you are applying to sponsor your spouse for permanent residence in Quebec, the processing time could take up to 25 months.
-Additionally, if you have a complicated case, or the visa office requires additional proof of your relationship, this will delay the processing of your case and it will take longer.
+Note: If you are applying to sponsor your spouse for permanent residence in Quebec, the processing time could take up to 25 months.

 Sponsorship fee $85